Edoniah21/Resi-FIT-App/README.md

 	- Link or repository for educational material - 1 story point
 		- Developer Task
-			-Create a section on the resources page that will have links to this broader category of information. - Completed by John
+			- Create a section on the resources page that will have links to this broader category of information. - Completed by John

 Questions Answered in Scrum:
 	- Do you see any impediment that prevents the Developers from meeting the Sprint Goal?